ChillAceWill/capstone-project1/README.md

 - The picture on this page was centered with a class that has a margin-left property value of 30% because of the image size.
 - There are validations on the username and password making them required.
   # Registration
-- Includes a paragraph of tex.
+- Includes a paragraph of text.
 - as with the login page there are validated form fields.
 - a radio button is also featured.
   # Products